M&A Community logo

 During this stage, an interested buyer conducts due diligence and reviews all the seller’s documentation.
 The main seller’s objective at this stage is to provide the required documentation and make sure the company is ready for the deal.

 However, modern deal makers often admit that it’s beneficial for the seller to perform their due diligence before the buyer.
-This way, the sell-side makes sure that they have all the necessary documentation in place to reduce the possibility of complications later.
+This way, the sell-side ensures they have all the necessary documentation in place to reduce the risk of complications later.

 8. Final negotiation of the terms and closing period

-It usually presupposes the negotiation of the deal terms based on the results of due diligence.
+It usually presupposes negotiating the deal terms based on the results of due diligence.
 The sides also define the desired closing period for the deal and outline the strategy to achieve that target.

 9. Getting the final board approval

-When the buyer has completed due diligence and proceeded with the deal, it’s time for the seller to get final approval from the board.
-Only then, the buy- and sell-side can move forward to the deal closure.
+Once the buyer has completed due diligence and proceeded with the deal, it’s time for the seller to obtain final board approval.
+Only then can the buy- and sell-side move forward to the deal closure.

 10. Closing and complying with the terms